| |

 - Dizziness, feeling weak, feeling faint

-- Feeling detached from oneself or that everything is unreal at that moment
+- Feeling detached from oneself or that

 - Fear of losing control and going crazy